syncpoint/burn-bot/Readme.md

 * `!burn disable`: Disables burning messages for the current room.
 This affects only messages that are sent AFTER disabling the bot.
 Messages that are already marked for deletion will be deleted anyway.

-* `!burn restrict`: Enforces the powerlevel requirement for the current room to be at least "Moderator".
+* `!burn restrict`: Enforces the powerlevel requirement to make changes to the bot's configuration for the current room to be at least `Moderator`.
+This way you can prevent other users with a powerlevel of `Standard` from making changes to the bot's configuration.
-* `!burn relax`: Removes the powerlevel requirement for the current room to be at least "Moderator".
+* `!burn relax`: Removes the powerlevel requirement for the current room to be at least `Moderator`.

 ## Powerlevel Mode

 You can configure the bot's behaviour regarding the enforcement of the powerlevel required to change the configuration.
 The default policy is `relaxed` so anyone in the room can make changes to the configuration.
 If you want to change the default behaviour set the environment variable `POLICY=restricted`.

+The order of application of the policy is
+1) room
+2) environment variable
+3) default

+I.e. if you set the policy in a room (1) to be `relaxed` it will take precendence over the other settings (2) and (3).

 ## Read receipts

 In order to give a (visual) feedback the bot sends a read receipt for every message that is affected by the current burning strategy.
-If burning is disabled the read receipts will not be sent as well.
+If burning is disabled the read receipts will not be sent.

 ## Persistence